kevinding0218/InterviewDocuments/Q and A/Interview - React.md

 1. static getDerivedStateFromProps(nextProps, prevState)
 - does the same thing as intial render
 2. shouldComponentUpdate(nextProps, nextState)
-- make a decision if this component really needs to be updated or not
+- make a decision if this component really needs to be updated or not by returning `true` or `false`
 - e.g, whenever setState will trigger re-render, but it could be setting the same state again, there might not be need to re-render
 3. render
 4. getSnapshotBeforeUpdate